f3d-app/f3d/doc/libf3d/OPTIONS.md

 ### `scene.camera.orthographic` (_bool_, optional, **on load**)

 Set to true to force orthographic projection.
-Model specified by default, which is false if not specified.
+Model-specified by default, which is false if not specified.

 CLI: `--camera-orthographic`.